filecoin-project/filecoin-docs/content/en/developers/storage-helpers/overview/index.md

 aliases:
     - "/build/get-building/storage-helpers/"
 ---

-Storage helpers are the simplest way to integrate Filecoin storage into your application or smart contract.

 Here’s how they work: Developers use APIs or libraries to send data to storage helpers.
 Behind the scenes, storage helpers receive the data and handle the underlying processes to store it in a reliable and decentralized storage way, by saving it [IPFS](https://ipfs.tech) nodes, making deals with Filecoin storage providers -- or both.
 You can use the same APIs or other tools to retrieve data quickly.